Acme Theatre Presents SCI-FEST, Hollywood's First Annual Science Fiction One-Act Play Festival, Now thru 6/1

 SCI-FEST, the 1st Annual Los Angeles Science Fiction One-Act Play Festival premieres at The ACME Theatre (135 N. La Brea Avenue) featuring two different, riveting evenings ('A' and 'B' rotating weekly) of new and classic sci fi works.
-Evening 'A' premieres Tuesday, May 6.
+Evening 'A' premieres tonight, May 6.
 Evening 'B' premieres Tuesday, May 13.
 Performances will run Tuesdays - Saturdays @ 8 PM; Sundays at 3 PM through June 1, 2014.

 Conceived by Writer-Actor, David Dean Bottrell, and produced by Bottrell with Michael Blaha and Lee Costello, Sci-Fest is the first of its kind in L.A., a city that Bottrell says, "has played a huge part in putting the genre of science fiction on the global map.
 It is our hope to grow the festival as an annual destination event for Sci-Fi fans from around the world."!!